-- > One (1) outlet above the ceiling at the projector location - Four (4) outlets at the A/V cabinet.
-Two (2) outlets to be at the table top height of cabinet and two (2) below/behind cabinet near the junction box for AV cables.
+- > (1) Single gang dual power outlet above the ceiling at the projector location or behind TV in a recessed box. - > (2) Single gang dual power outlets at the A/V cabinet.
+(1) to be at the table top height of Cabinet and (1) below/behind cabinet, within a recessed box. - > Refer to Page 4 of this document for conceptual drawing